-Under existing law, states have authority over issuing permits to qualified firearms owners allowing them to carry their legal firearms in a concealed manner.
-Each state, and certain local governments, sets different rules regarding whether a concealed carry permit or license is required and under what qualifications and terms and condition apply.
+Under existing law, states have authority over issuing permits to qualified firearm owners allowing them to carry their legal firearms in a concealed manner.
+Each state, and certain local governments, sets different rules regarding whether a concealed carry permit or license is required with corresponding qualifications, terms and conditions.
 There is no federal law governing the issuing of concealed carry permits.